Schwalenberg – Where the Swallows Soar and Artists Thrive

 4. Day trips from Schwalenberg

-Schwalenberg is a historic town, located a bit southwest of Hannover, on the softly sloping hills in a scenic landscape in the region of the Teutoburg Forest and Weserbergland.
+Schwalenberg is a historic town a bit southwest of Hannover, on the softly sloping hills in a scenic landscape in the region of the Teutoburg Forest and Weserbergland.
 With its half-timbered houses and cobbled winding streets, Schwalenberg is like a fairy-tale medieval setting, where you could easily imagine a witch or two peeping out of the houses.

 The more recent history has brought about a more cultural side of Schwalenberg.

-A number of impressionist painters from the larger German cities came to Schwalenberg to settle.
+Several impressionist painters from the larger German cities came to Schwalenberg to settle.
 One of the founders of the artists’ colony was a Berlin painter, Hans Bruch (1887-1913).
 He arrived at Schwalenberg in 1906, and shortly, the guesthouse Meyer was turned into the ‘headquarters’ of the painters’ art expression, the Künstlerklause.

 3-day itinerary for Berlin